smm-h/jile/src/jile/nlp/readme.md

 ### `Session`

-- a session is created, which stores anything "understood"
+- a `Session` stores anything "understood"
-- a file is opened, and it is loaded into RAM as a `Resource`
+- a `Session` can open many files and load them into RAM as `Resource`s
-- many files can be opened inside a single session
-- a session can be stored in a file and later loaded back into RAM to save progress, as it is computationally expensive
+- the state of a `Session` can be stored in a file and later loaded back into RAM to save progress, as it is computationally expensive

 ### `Decision`